zama-ai/concrete/docs/howto/deploy.md

 ## Setting up clients

-After getting the serialized `ClientSpecs` from a server, you can create the client object like so:
+After getting the serialized `ClientSpecs` from a server, you can create the client object like this:

 <!--pytest-codeblocks:skip-->
 ```python